30° Captains’ Forum

 Working Lunch: an in-depth look at URN standards

-This panel’s aim is to reinforce the link between applied research and the maritime industry to ensure that environmental commitments are based on measurable and shared facts.
+This panel aims to strengthen the essential link between applied research and the maritime industry, ensuring that environmental commitments are based on measurable, shared and recognised facts.

 An essential meeting

-From the morning’s strategic debates to technical workshops and scientific discussions in the afternoon, the common thread remains the goal to make yachting a responsible, structured and credible sector in the face of environmental challenges.
+From the morning’s strategic discussions to the afternoon’s technical workshops and scientific exchanges, a shared ambition guides the day: to make yachting a responsible, structured and credible sector in the face of environmental challenges.

-The Captains’ Forum at Yacht Club de Monaco is more than a key event on the calendar; it is part of a broader approach to ensure a yachting industry that is capable of anticipating, innovating and fully embracing its role in ocean conservation.
+The Yacht Club de Monaco’s Captains’ Forum goes beyond a simple annual event.
+It forms part of a broader momentum: that of a yachting industry capable of anticipating, innovating and fully embracing its role in ocean preservation.

 Contact